Quantum logic under semi-classical limit: information loss: Classical Logic

 Such characteristic functions may be used to define formal rules and elementary operations of CL on $\Gamma_S$.
-One can provide this describing conjunction, implication and negation in terms of the phase space subsets, as it was shown in \cite{ql_Neumann}.
+For example, they can describe conjunction, implication and negation in terms of the phase space subsets \cite{ql_Neumann}.

 Conjunction $\wedge$ is defined as

 and describes the intersection subset.

 Implication $\leq$ is defined as